Spudworth/DAndDCharacterHandler/useCases/UseCase6_CreateCharacter.md

 **Main Success Scenario**

-7.1 - System prompts player to select a class.
+7.1 - System prompts player to select a character class.

-7.2 - player selects a class from a given list.
+7.2 - player selects a character class from a given list.

-7.3 - System prompts player to select a race.
+7.3 - System prompts player to select a character race.

-7.4 - Player selects a race from the given list.
+7.4 - Player selects a character race from the given list.

 7.5 - System prompts user to enter there Ability Scores.

-7.6A - Player inputs there desired scores.
+7.6 - Player inputs there desired scores.

 7.7 - System adds pre-determined bonus to Ability Scores based on race.

 7.8 - Systems prompts player to enter skills to be trained in.

-7.9 - Player chooses 3 skills to be trained in based on class.
+7.9 - Player chooses 3 skills to be trained in based on character class.

 7.10 - System calculates skill level based on ability scores.

 7.11 - System adds training bonuses to skills based on player choice.

-7.12 - System prompts player to chose there starting equipment based on there class.
+7.12 - System prompts player to chose there starting equipment based on there character class.

 7.13 - Player chooses starting equipment.